Why Psychiatry

 whole.

-In the words of Sigmund Freud in his book The Question of
+the words of Sigmund Freud in his book The Question of

 school a doctor receives a training which is more or less the